 WARNING: Correct torque is crucial for proper function of double-grip clips.
-Use a calibrated torque wrench and a box wrench, properly aligned (with the box wrench angled toward the torque wrench), and do not over-torque the nuts.
+Use a calibrated torgue wrench and a box wrench, properly aligned (with the box wrench angled toward the torgue wrench), and do not over-torgue the nuts.
 Tighten both nuts simultaneously.

 WARNING: PAL nuts must be installed on double-grip clips to ensure maintenance of proper torque.
 If PAL nuts are not installed, the clips could loosen and cause tower failure.
+Also, trim excess guy cable after installing clips.

-WARNING: Do not re-use double grip clips.
-If a cable must be re-installed, new double-grip clips must be purchased and used.

-27. After the guy wires are secure and adjusted, the crane rigging can be released.
+- WARNING: Do not re-use double grip clips.
+If a cable must be re-installed, new double-grip clips must be purchased and used. - 26.
+After the guy wires are secure and adjusted, the crane rigging can be released.
 This will require someone to climb the tower.

-NOTE: Excess guy cable should be trimmed off at each anchor after clips are installed.

-28. Tension the guy wires using the procedure found in Chapter 7.
+When installing a 160' tower, once the base segment is released from the crane, the top segment will be lifted and bolted onto the bottom segment.
+The top segment will then be secured and released from the crane in the same manner used with the bottom segment.
+The turbine will be raised and attached in a third lift, using the procedure outlined later in this chapter. - NOTE: Excess guy cable should be trimmed off at each anchor after clips are installed. - 27.
+Tension the guy wires using the procedure found in Chapter 7.

-29. After the proper tension is achieved, the turnbuckles should be locked with a safety wire.
-The safety wires should be fashioned from 5/16" cable.
+28. After the proper tension is achieved, the turnbuckles should be locked with a safety wire.
+The safety wires should be fashioned from 1/4" cable.
 Feed the cable through the centers of the turnbuckle shells and the cable thimbles.
 Complete the loop by overlapping the ends of the cable.
-Use the 5/16" malleable clips supplied in the tower hardware kit to secure the overlapped ends of each safety cable.
+Use the 1/4" malleable clips supplied in the tower hardware kit to secure the overlapped ends of each safety cable.
 Both the turnbuckle shell and the thimbles attached to the guy cables must be restrained from rotating.